How to Get Along with Colleagues

 11. Be empathetic and listen actively

-12. Participate in activities outside of work
+12. Participate in activities outside of office

-As you are getting to know your colleagues, you may find out that you share the common interests outside of work.
+As you are getting to know your colleagues, you may find out that you share the common interests outside of office.
 Similar interests are great for turning your relationships from formal to friendly ones.
 Don’t hesitate to invite your colleague out in the evening or weekend to discuss your hobby or just to have a walk in the park.
 Be ready to help if your coworker has any issue in their private life.
-Participate in team building activities and corporate events – some attend them only because it’s mandatory, but you can take advantage of them by meeting new people and building stronger relationships with people you already know.
+Participate in team building activities and corporate events – some attend them only because it’s mandatory, but you can take advantage of them by meeting new people and building stronger relations with people you already know.

-Building positive, trusted relationships with coworkers take time and effort, but it’s worth it as good relationships will help you be more productive and happy with the job.
+Building positive, trusted relationships with coworkers take time and effort, but it’s worth it as good connections will help you be more productive and happy with the job.
 It often takes just a common courtesy and the sincere interest to others to significantly improve the way you communicate in the workplace.

-Communication mistakes in the workplace
+Communication mistakes in the office

-Poor communication often serves as a source of conflicts and interferes with the working process, reducing productivity and satisfaction of the whole team.
+Poor communication often serves as a source of conflicts and interferes with the business process, reducing productivity and satisfaction of the whole team.
 Moreover, it affects the quality of interpersonal relationships.
 To ensure the clarity of communication and avoid misunderstandings, be sure to follow the tips below:

 • Using an email to discuss critical or touchy subjects

 Email is a preferred method of communication for many companies as it allows group discussions and tracking of the communication process.
 Nevertheless, email has its disadvantages, and the biggest one is that it doesn’t convey a tone of voice and body language.
-That’s why email works great when you need to give a quick response, share a file or outline the task.
+That’s why email is great when you need to give a quick response, share a file or outline the task.
 When discussing some sort of a touchy subject when non-verbal communication signals matter, however, it’s better not to use it as it can distort the original message.
 Use the phone or Skype if your interlocutor is located far away, or schedule a face-to-face meeting.

 • Sending a letter (or your work) without proofreading